 welcome back Returning Home

 When the girls paddle in to basecamp at the end of their trip, each section is greeted with cheers and a warm welcome!
 The air is filled with laughter, excitement and a sense of justifiable pride.
 Then it is time for singing, dancing and enjoying the feast!
-As the sun begins to set, we close the evening with our traditional ceremony in which each girl is individually honored by her trip leaders.
+As the sun begins to set, we close the evening with our traditional ceremony in which each girl is individually honoured by her trip leaders.

-At the end of the session, parents, friends and participants from our brother program, Excalibur arrive at Northwaters for our final celebration and BBQ.
+At the end of the session, parents, friends and participants from our brother program, Langskib arrive at Northwaters for our final celebration and BBQ.
 We gather in the late afternoon and hear from each section as they describe their adventures and learnings.

 our other Programs